hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 }
 ```

-### GetNftInfo
+### TokenGetNftInfo
-The following messages must be added in order to support the new `GetNftInfo` rpc call added to `HTS`.
+The following messages must be added in order to support the new `TokenGetNftInfo` rpc call added to `HTS`.

 ```diff
 +/* Represents an NFT on the Ledger */